JarbasHiveMind/HiveMind-core/readme.md

 HiveMind's developers have successfully connected to Mycroft from a PinePhone, a 2009 MacBook, and a Raspberry Pi 0, among other devices.
 Mycroft itself usually runs on our desktop computers or our home servers, but you can use any Mycroft-branded device, or [OpenVoiceOS](https://github.com/OpenVoiceOS/), as your central unit.

+Work in progress documentation can be found in the [wiki](https://github.com/JarbasHiveMind/HiveMind-core/wiki)

 # Stats:

 | [![GitHub stars](https://img.shields.io/github/stars/OpenJarbas/HiveMind-core.svg)](https://github.com/OpenJarbas/HiveMind-core/stargazers)  | [![GitHub last commit](https://img.shields.io/github/last-commit/OpenJarbas/HiveMind-core.svg)](https://github.com/OpenJarbas/HiveMind-core/commits/dev) |